apache/accumulo-website/_posts/blog/2019-10-15-accumulo-adlsgen2-notes.md

 and it avoids the need for credentials or other sensitive information from being stored in code or configs/JCEKS.
 Plus, it comes free with Azure AD.

-At least the following settings should be added to Hadoop's `core-site.xml` file on each node in the cluster.
+At least the following should be added to Hadoop's `core-site.xml` on each node.

 ```xml
 <property>